nawel-boudjellal/IPM-KF-Solver/README.md

 ## Compilation

-To compile the IPM-Solver code,  we perform the following instructions:
+To compile the IPM-kF-Solver code,  we perform the following instructions:

 1- Execute the file PrimalDualLP.m to obtain the initial point to start our solver.